-FEE-HELP is a government loan scheme that assists eligible fee-paying students pay all or part of their tuition fees.
+FEE-HELP is a government loan scheme that assists eligible fee-paying students to pay all or part of their tuition fees.
 It cannot be used for additional study costs such as accommodation or textbooks.
 The total amount of FEE-HELP a person can use is known as the 'FEE-HELP limit'.
 For more information, see http://studyassist.gov.au

 A wide range of scholarships are available for each university and many for particular courses or faculties.
 Year 12 students are encouraged to investigate these.
-Information about scholarships for universities throughout Australia is available from the Careers page via the School Portal or from Mr Andrew Manley.
+Information about scholarships for universities throughout Australia is available from the Careers page via the School Portal or from the Director of Teaching and Learning.